dn1t/dn1t/README.md

 ## Hi there 👋

 I'm a student (who wants to be a) developer!
+~~My contributions' count is small because I remove my repositories in a certain period.~~

 ### My Projects
  - [The NoIE License](https://github.com/thoratica/The-NoIE-License) - A license for world peace.